 San Francisco is an amazing city in its own right, but one of the best parts of living here is that you can be at a world-class vineyard, on a beach, or up a mountain within a short drive.
 There are the North Bay’s oyster farms and vineyards, the (sometimes) snowy Sierras to the east, the quiet of Tomales Bay.
-Whether you’re looking for a peaceful retreat or a change of scene, consider one of these seven easy weekend getaways from the San Francisco Bay Area.
+Whether you’re looking for a peaceful retreat or a change of scene, consider one of these nine easy weekend getaways from the San Francisco Bay Area.

 The Mendocino coast is no secret weekend getaway spot.
 While most visitors will focus on exploring the coastal town of Mendocino and its surrounds, there’s much to be discovered along the 90+ miles of Mendocino’s coastline.
-If it’s your first time in the area, go ahead and base yourself in the small town of Mendocino—beaten path or not, its proximity to trails, beaches, restaurants, and small locally run shops make it must on any California getaway list.
+If it’s your first time in the area, go ahead and base yourself in the small town of Mendocino—beaten path or not, its proximity to trails, beaches, restaurants, and small locally run shops make it a must on any California getaway list.
 Or explore a new stretch of the coast, like the small town of Elk and nearby Salt Point State Park to the south of Mendicino.

 You could easily fill your weekend exploring tide pools on the beach and hiking trails with dramatic ocean views, but part of the Mendocino coast’s charms are in the small towns near the highway.
 Save plenty of time for pit stops from Guala to Fort Bragg; shop the variety store Matson Mercantile in Elk, or sample fresh local seafood at Wild Fish.